logicmonitor/custom_widgets/README.md

 - **MapSourceType**: Whether to map "groups", "resources", or "services".
 Default is "groups".
 - **MapLocationProperty**: The property to use for the location of the items on the map.
 Default is "location".
 - **MapGroupPathFilter**: Allows setting a default group path to start.
 Default is "\*".
 - **MapShowWeather**: If weather should be shown by default.
-Options are "global" or "nexrad".
-Default is "global".
+Options are "global", "nexrad", "xweather" or "openweather".
+Default is "global". (see below for more info about weather options)
 - **MapOverlayOption**: Which optional overlay to default to when weather is shown.
 Options are:
 	- "**earthquakes**" _(the default)_: Displays significant earthquakes.
 By default it shows quakes from the past 7 days and the icons fade based on age.
 There's an option to instead show quakes from the past 24 hours, which case the icon's boldness indicates the earthquake's magnitude.
 Clicking an earthquake's icon display more details.
  	- "**wildfires**": Displays active wildfires in the US and Australia.
 Clicking a wildfire displays additional info.